Copyright 2018, Michael Bryant

 Check with customer whether there are any problems with the system.

 Check the appliance location is suitable for the type of appliance.

 Check the appliance for any damage before starting work on it.

-Check for correct operation of the appliance, including consumer controls and
+Check for correct operation of the appliance, including consumer controls and the safety devices.

 Check the flame for correct burning.